Storm Sewer Pipe Sizing Calculator

 Overview: Storm sewer pipe sizing with the Manning equation

 Underground storm sewer systems collect runoff from streets, parking lots, and roofs and convey it safely to outfalls, detention basins, or treatment systems.
-Correct pipe sizing is critical: undersized pipes can cause surface flooding, while oversized pipes are costly and may promote sediment deposition and maintenance issues.
+Correct pipe sizing is critical: undersized pipes can cause surface flooding and surcharge, while oversized pipes cost more, can reduce flow velocity, and may allow sediment to settle where maintenance crews would rather keep the line clean.

 This calculator estimates the internal diameter of a circular storm sewer flowing full using the Manning equation.
 It is intended for preliminary design and educational use, not for final construction documents.
 The calculations assume uniform, steady flow in a full circular pipe, with the pipe slope approximating the energy grade line slope and no allowance for localized head losses at inlets, manholes, bends, or transitions.